FooBarShebang/math_extra_lib/Documentation/Requirements/RE003_vectors_and_matrices.md

 * The square matrix is singular (determinant is zero), thus inverse matrix does not exist
 * At least one of the eigen values of the matrix is not a real number, but a complex one - thus the eigen values - eigen vectors combinations cannot be computed properly on the field of the real numbers

 **Verification Method:** T

+---

+**Requirement ID:** REQ-AWM-341

+**Title:** Square matrix generator methods - improper argument(s) type

+**Description:** An exception compatible with TypeError should be raised when:

+* A non-integer argument is passed into the method of generation of an identity matrix
+* The argument of the method to generate a permutation matrix is not a sequence of integer numbers

+**Verification Method:** T

+---

+**Requirement ID:** REQ-AWM-342

+**Title:** Square matrix generator methods - improper argument(s) values

+**Description:** An exception compatible with ValueError should be raised when:

+* The argument of the method to generate an identity matrix is zero or negative
+* Any element of the argument of the method to generate a permutation matrix is:
+  * Negative, OR
+  * Greater than the length of the permutation sequence - 1, OR
+  * Non-unique, i.e. the same number has been used already

+**Verification Method:** T